 - Volcanic ashfall (low probability, high impact)

 Your list will look different.
-A family in Oklahoma prioritizes tornadoes.
-Someone in coastal Florida plans for hurricanes and storm surge.
-A household in an urban apartment building needs to think about building fires and infrastructure failures.
+If you’re in Oklahoma, tornadoes jump to the top.
+Coastal Florida means hurricanes and storm surge.
+An urban apartment dweller needs to think about building fires and infrastructure failures.

 Rank by Likelihood and Impact